 Nouveau Réalisme in France

-Pop art would continue to influence artists in later decades, with artists like Warhol maintaining a larger-than-life presence within the New York art world into the 1980s, leading to a revival of the style in Neo-Pop art, a postmodern movement that endured throughout the 1980s and 1990s.
+Pop art would continue to influence artists in later decades, with artists like Warhol maintaining a larger-than-life presence within the New York art world into the 1980s.
 Pop fell out of favor during the 1970s as the art world shifted focus from art objects to installations, performances, and other less tangible art forms.
 However, with the revival of painting at the end of the 1970s and in the early 1980s, the art object came back into favor once again, and popular culture provided subject matter that was easy for viewers to identify and understand.
 One of the leading figures of the Neo-Pop movement was, whose appropriation of pop culture icons such as Michael Jackson and mass-produced objects like Hoover vacuum cleaners further pushed the boundaries of high art.
 In Japan, the work of has been cited as a more recent example of Neo-Pop, due to his use of popular anime imagery in his "Superflat" style and his successful partnering with fashion labels like Louis Vuitton.
 Such artists continue to break down the barrier between high and low art forms, while reevaluating the role of art as a commodity in and of itself.

 "Everything is beautiful.
 Pop is everything."